" According to studies, people who eat fatty fish regularly have a lower risk of getting heart disease and stroke."

 The Health Benefits of Omega 3 Essential Fatty Acids

 You often heard that fats are bad for your health.
 However, this myth is far from the truth.
 Depending on the type of fats, they can be greatly beneficial to your health.
-Polyunsaturated fats such as Omega 3 sand Omega 6 fatty acids, are those of the healthy fats.
+Polyunsaturated fats such as omega 3 and 6 fatty acids, are those of the healthy fats.
 There are strong evidences that Omega 3 fatty acids provide significant health benefits to your body.

 ALA (Alpha-linolenic Acid)